Livingdead1989/livingdead1989.github.io/_posts/2022-03-07-home-server-2022-and-migration.md

 As shown in the figure below the command was issued and disks were added to my TrueNAS VM.

 ![hs22-truenas-add-disks-2](/assets/images/posts/hs22-truenas-add-disks-2.png)

+This is a good time to enable `iothread` on each disk.

 Now we are ready to start the TrueNAS VM and continue with importing the storage pool.